JuliaIO/EzXML.jl/docs/src/manual.md

 function names.

 EzXML.jl is built on top of [libxml2](http://xmlsoft.org/), a portable C library compliant to the XML standard.
-If you are no familiar with XML itself, the following links offer good resources to learn the basic concents of XML:
+If you are not familiar with XML itself, the following links offer good resources to learn the basic concents of XML:
 - [XML Tutorial](https://www.w3schools.com/xml/default.asp)
 - [XML Tree](https://www.w3schools.com/xml/xml_tree.asp)